JobsonAlmeida/localStorage/README.md

 The user can log out by clicking on "Sair" button.
 Through this action the username saved in the localStorage is removed.

-It was also exercised how to manipulate DOM elements,as DOM elements shown in the screen are differente depeding on whether the user is logged in or not.
+It was also exercised how to manipulate DOM elements, as DOM elements shown in the screen are differente depeding on whether the user is logged in or not.

 <p align="center" >
     <img src="./images/screenToLogin.png">